awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 All external tables must be created in an external schema\.
 You can't create local tables in external schemas\.
 For more information, see [CREATE EXTERNAL TABLE](r_CREATE_EXTERNAL_TABLE.md)\.

-External schemas do not support search paths\.
+External schemas don't support search paths\.

 To view details for external schemas, query the [SVV\_EXTERNAL\_SCHEMAS](r_SVV_EXTERNAL_SCHEMAS.md) system view\.